There are two ways to install ivy:

 Binary releases

 Ivy is released as a Python package in the PyPI repository.
-I

 Install binary release on Linux